Day(s)

 An excellent opportunity to meet fellow guests, potential award winners with a welcome drink and start to feel the atmosphere for the awards evening.

 For the Royal Berkshire Property Awards 2025, we have freshened the awards programme and introduced some categories and also tighten up the existing format.
-Currently we have 10 awards to present which have been nominated by companies working across Berkshire.
+Currently we have 12 awards to present which have been nominated by companies working across Berkshire.

-Post-event plans are in place such as the Purple Turtle.
+Post-event continues at the Purple Turtle.